openhab/openhab-addons/addons/binding/org.openhab.binding.airvisualnode/README.md

 # AirVisual Node Binding

-This is an openHAB binding for the [AirVisual Node Air Quality Monitor](https://airvisual.com/node).
+This is an openHAB binding for the [AirVisual Node Air Quality Monitor](https://airvisual.com/node) (also known as IQAir AirVisual Pro).

 ## Supported Things